mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/01.blogs-discussions/subsection.md

 ### Discussions & Blogs

 #### Discussions Forums
 Discussion forums are a popular form of assessment for online courses.
-Which means, if students are taking several online courses at once...there is a certain amount of forum fatigue they may experience!
+Which means, if students are taking several online courses at once...there is a certain amount of *forum fatigue* they may experience!
 Be sure to craft your discussion questions in a way that meets the unit learning outcomes, but also inspires collaboration, inquiry, and critical thinking.

 In the activity below there are several resources and guides for facilitating discussions.
 In particular, pay attention to the various activity types you can have in discussion forums.
-Here are some sample activities from University of Texas: [Generating and Facilitating Engaging and Effective Online Discussions](https://facultyinnovate.utexas.edu/sites/default/files/Effective-Online-Discussions.pdf)
+For example:

 1. **Web Field Trips**: Instructor provides a link or a series of links.
 Students follow the link(s) and report back through an instructor-defined set of questions.
 1. **Brainstorming**: Students set forth a series of ideas on a given topic without evaluation.
 1. **Problem-Solving**: Small groups work out a solution to a problem.